Construction of Tight Frames on Graphs and Application to Denoising: Numerical experiments

 After constructing the (weighted or unweighted) graph Laplacian, we compute explicitly its eigendecomposition.
 For the construction of the frame via the multiscale bandpass filter, we use a $\cC^3$ piecewise polynomial plateau function $g$ satisfying the support constraints of Definition~\ref{bandpass} for $b=2$ (i.e. constant equal to 1 for $x\leq 0.5$, and zero for $x\geq 1$).
 While this function is not $\cC^\infty$, it has the advantage of fast computation.

 We compare the denoising performance of the following competitors: Parseval frame with soft thresholding, soft thresholding applied to the Laplacian Eigenmaps orthormal basis, and truncated expansion in the Laplacian Eigenmaps basis (only the $k$ coefficients corresponding to the first eigenvalues are kept, without thresholding).
 The latter method is in the spirit of \cite{LapEig2}.
 It is well-known (from the regular grid case) that the ``universal'' theoretical threshold $\sigma\sqrt{\log n}$ is often too conservative in practice.
 For a fair comparison, we therefore compute the mean squared error (MSE) of both thresholding methods for varying threshold $t$ (still modulated by $\norm{\Psi_{kl}}$ for the Parseval frame).
-Comparison of the MSE accross the $t$-range for two particular settings is plotted on Figure~\ref{fig:exp}.
-For all studied settings (different graph and graph Laplacian types), for the same treshold level $t$ we observed that the frame-based method systematically shows a noticeable improvement.
+Comparison of the MSE for one sample accross the $t$-range for two particular settings is plotted on Figure~\ref{fig:exp}.
+For all studied settings (different graph and graph Laplacian types), for the same threshold level $t$ we observed that the frame-based method systematically shows a noticeable improvement.

-In Table 1 we report the minimum MSEs for different methods over the possible range of the parameter (threshold level $t$, resp. number of coefficients for truncated expansion).
+In Table \ref{table1} we report the minimum MSEs and their standard error (averaged over $m=50$ samples of design points and independent noise) for different methods over the possible range of the parameter (threshold level $t$, resp. number of coefficients for truncated expansion), both for the swissroll and for the sphere example.
 We observe an improvement of 20 to 25\% across the different settings (the best overall results being obtained with weighted graphs and the unnormalized Laplacian).
 We also compared to the more traditional methods of kernel smoothing (Nadaraya-Watson estimator) and kernel ridge regression, using a Gaussian kernel (also with optimal choices of bandwidth and regularization parameter), and observed a comparable performance improvement.
 While it is not realistic to assume that the optimal parameter choice is known in practice, it is fair to compare all methods under their respective optimal parameter settings, as parameter selection methods will induce a comparable performance hit with respect to the best setting.